RetailMeNot Extension

 MY ROLE // Lead Product Designer

-User research, product strategy, stakeholder alignment, information architecture, user flows, visual design, interaction design, copywriting, quality assurance, design guidelines.
+Product design, user research, product strategy, stakeholder alignment, information architecture, user flows, visual design, interaction design, copywriting, quality assurance, design guidelines.

 KICKOFF + DISCOVERY